Lavonte David

-Lavonte Lamar David (born January 23, 1990) is an American professional football linebacker for the Tampa Bay Buccaneers of the National Football League (NFL).
+Lavonte Lamar David (born January 23, 1990) is an American former professional football player who spent his entire 14-season career as a linebacker with the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers, twice earning All-American honors, and was selected by the Buccaneers in the second round of the 2012 NFL draft.
-Since entering the NFL, David has been named to three All-Pro teams, one Pro Bowl and won Super Bowl LV during the 2020 season, in a 31–9 victory over the Kansas City Chiefs.
+David was named to three All-Pro teams, one Pro Bowl and won Super Bowl LV during the 2020 season, in a 31–9 victory over the Kansas City Chiefs.

 Early life

 A native of Miami, Florida, David attended Northwestern High School, where he was a teammate of Marcus Forston, Anthony Gaitor, Jacory Harris, Sean Spence, Tommy Streeter, and Brandon Washington.
 Northwestern won back-to-back state titles in 2006 and 2007, and was listed as mythical national champions by USA Today in 2007.
 Regarded as only a two-star prospect by Rivals.com, David was not highly recruited.